-Gross profit margin for our property management services is affected by the percentage of revenue and GFA under management attributable to properties developed by Lushang Development Group, Shandong Commercial Remaining Group and Independent Third Parties.
+Gross profit margin for our property management services is affected by the percentage of revenue and GFA under management attributable to properties developed by Lushang Development Group and Independent Third Parties.
 The gross profit margin of our property management services is also affected by the combined effect of property management fees we charge for our property management services and our cost of sales for providing such services.
 According to CIA, during the Track Record Period, the gross profit margin for our property management services was within the range of those of PRC property management companies listed on the Stock Exchange that had similar business line.
-The gross profit margin for our property management services was 7.8%, 11.1% and 17.6% in 2019, 2020 and 2021, respectively.
-The gross profit margin for property management services of listed property management companies on the Stock Exchange in the PRC ranged from 6.5% to 46.6% and 10.6% to 39.4% in each of 2019 and 2020, respectively, according to CIA.
+The gross profit margin for our property management services was 9.6%, 7.8%, 11.1%, 13.1% and 18.5% in 2018, 2019 and 2020 and the ten months ended October 31, 2020 and 2021, respectively.
+The gross profit margin for property management services of listed property management companies on the Stock Exchange in the PRC ranged from 5.3% to 46.9%, 6.5% to 46.6% and 10.6% to 39.4% in each of 2018, 2019 and 2020, respectively, according to CIA.
 Our gross profit margin for property management services was in the lower range of the PRC property management companies listed on the Stock Exchange in the PRC primarily because we, as a state-owned company, had relatively high employee benefit expense, including holiday reimbursement and childcare reimbursement, which was in line with the market practice of the listed state-owned companies in the PRC, according to CIA.
-As we achieved greater economies of scope through our business expansion, our gross profit margin for property management services increased during the Track Record Period.
 See "Financial Information - Key Factors Affecting Our Results of Operations - Ability to Mitigate the Impact of Rising Labor Costs" for details.